pH-7/pH-7/README.md

   ✅ Passion for writing secure, testable and scalable applications, following the best coding practices.

-  ✅ Love sharing knowledge and helping others.
+  ✅ Love sharing knowledge ➕ helping others.

   ✅ Learning is my core value.
 Developing new skills on a daily basis is essential to me.

-  ✅ Open to fast-paced changes and challenges with rapidly evolving business and Web toolsets.

   ✅ Comfortable working with Agile methodologies such as Scrum and Kanban.